SteamAchievementNotifier/SteamAchievementNotifier/README.md

 **TROUBLESHOOTING:**
 -

-***When the "Steam Achievement Notifier" desktop icon is clicked, it opens in Notepad/another application.***

-If the shortcut opens a Notepad or other application window after double-clicking, ensure your PC is set to open .ps1 files in Powershell by default.
-You can do this by right-clicking the Desktop shortcut, selecting **"Open file location"**, right-click **"SteamAchievementNotifier.ps1"** (or any *".ps1"* file), select **"Properties"** and click **"Change"**.
-Click **"More apps"** > **"Look for another app on this PC"** > **"This PC"** and go to the following folder: `C:\Windows\system32\WindowsPowershell\v1.0\`.
-Select `powershell.exe` and click **"Open"**. then click **"Apply"** to set the default app to Powershell.

-***Errors when running "SteamAchievementNotifier-SETUP.ps1"***

-*Check your PC's *Execution-Policy**

-If your PC's *Execution Policy* is set to anything other than *"Bypass"* (e.g. *"Restricted"*), the script may not be allowed to run by your system.
-- You can temporarily set your Execution Policy to `bypass` to run the *"SteamAchievementNotifier-SETUP.ps1"* script by typing: `Set-ExecutionPolicy bypass`
-- After setting to `bypass`, run *"SteamAchievementNotifier-SETUP.ps1"* **as Administrator** in Powershell (Search *"Powershell"* > Right-Click > *Run as Administrator* > Type or paste: `C:\Users\$env:username\Downloads\SteamAchievementNotifier\SteamAchievementNotifier-SETUP.ps1` > Press *Enter*).
-- Once completed, you can set the *Execution Policy* back to it's original value by typing: `Set-ExecutionPolicy youroriginalvalue` (e.g. `Set-ExecutionPolicy restricted`)

-***Please note***: *As shown by the source code, there is no malicious code included in any of the Powershell scripts or EXE files included with Steam Achievement Notifier.
-Powershell usually does not allow running scripts downloaded from external sources for security reasons, and as such, may need the Execution Policy of your PC to be bypassed to allow the script to run successfully.*

-*Ensure "SteamAchievementNotifier-SETUP.ps1" is running as Administrator*

-The **BurntToast** module cannot be installed without administrator rights.
-If you continue to receive an error when installing via the script, run Powershell as Administrator in new Powershell instance, and type: `Install-Module -Name BurntToast`
+***Achievements are not being tracked***

-*Check your Steam API Key/Steam64ID*
+Check your API Key/Steam64 ID values.
 If these are set incorrectly, the script will not be able to contact the *Steam Web API*, which will display an error.
 If you are still having issues after updating your API Key/Steam64ID, go to `C:\Users\%username%\AppData\Local\SteamAchievementNotifier\Store` in File Explorer and delete *"apikey.txt"* and *"steam64id.txt"*.
 Once deleted, click the _CHECK STEAM CREDENTIALS_ button and re-enter your credentials.

 ***Steam username is wrong when finishing setup***